ionos-cloud/crossplane-provider-ionoscloud/docs/api/application-load-balancer/applicationloadbalancer.md

 						* `resolve` (string)
 							* description: Resolve specifies when this reference should be resolved.
 The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
 Use 'Always' to resolve the reference on every reconcile.
 							* possible values: "Always";"IfNotPresent"
-				* `matchControllerRef` (boolean)
-					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 * `name` (string)
 	* description: The name of the Application Load Balancer.
 * `targetLanConfig` (object)
 	* description: ID of the balanced private target LAN (outbound).
 Lan ID can be set directly or via reference.
 	* properties:
+		* `lanId` (string)
+			* description: LanID is the ID of the Lan on which the resource will be created.
+It needs to be provided via directly or via reference.
 		* `lanIdRef` (object)
 			* description: LanIDRef references to a Lan to retrieve its ID.
 			* properties:
-				* `name` (string)
-					* description: Name of the referenced object.
 				* `policy` (object)
 					* description: Policies for referencing.
 					* properties: